Ben Roethlisberger Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Recent Performances

-- In last week's outing against the Bengals, Roethlisberger had 263 yards while completing 58.5% of his passes, while throwing one touchdown with two interceptions.
+- In last week's matchup with the Bengals, Roethlisberger completed 58.5% of his passes for 263 yards, while tossing one touchdown with two interceptions.

-- Roethlisberger has thrown for 536 yards while completing 61.2% of his passes (52-of-85), with four touchdowns and two interceptions over his last three outings (178.7 per game).
+- Roethlisberger has 536 passing yards (178.7 ypg) to lead Pittsburgh, completing 61.2% of his throws and collecting four touchdown passes with two interceptions over his last three games.

 Roethlisberger's Pittsburgh Teammates